radkisson/MAGI/docs/ROADMAP.md

 ### What Success Looks Like

-By v3.0, RIN will be:
+By v3.0, MAGI will be:
 - **Reliable**: 99.9% uptime with automatic recovery
 - **Safe**: Comprehensive backup and disaster recovery
 - **Observable**: Complete visibility into system health